 Diseases like powdery mildew and blight can destroy your tomato crop.
-For gardeners that look forward to a huge crop of tomatoes, this can be a big problem.
+This can be a big problem for gardeners that look forward to a huge crop of tomatoes.

 What does baking soda do to tomatoes?

-Baking soda is really sodium bicarbonate which can be used to control several different tomato fungal diseases.
+Baking soda is really sodium bicarbonate, which can control several different tomato fungal diseases.
 Using a baking soda spray for tomato plants can help prevent diseases like:

 - Leaf spots